Insider describes Gaddafi son's escape from town

 "We have not seen him (Saif) around here since the rebels arrived," said one teenager who refused to give his name.
 "Before we sometimes saw his vehicles pass by.
 We have seen him around here."

-At the jail, describing the chaos within pro-Gaddafi forces as Bani Walid's defences crumbled, Senussi said:
+At the jail, describing the chaos within pro-Gaddafi forces as Bani Walid's defenses crumbled, Senussi said:

 "I fought on the frontline.
 I was captured the day Bani Walid fell.
 They (Gaddafi commanders) kept telling us that reinforcements were on their way to Bani Walid, that they were sending more men.
 But they never did," he said.